 #2 Establish positive relationships with your students:

 Students are more likely to behave appropriately when they feel valued and respected by their teacher.
-Take the time to get to know your students and establish positive relationships with them.
-Show an interest in their lives outside of the classroom and celebrate their successes.
+Taking time to build relationships helps create a sense of trust and safety in the classroom.
+Greet students at the door, use their names often, and take an interest in their lives outside of school.

 #3 Provide a structured and predictable learning environment:

 Establishing a structured and predictable learning environment can help prevent challenging behaviors by reducing anxiety and stress.
-Develop a daily routine for your classroom and provide your students with a clear understanding of what is expected of them throughout the day.
+Develop a daily routine for common activities such as transitioning between tasks, turning in work, or asking for help.

 #4 Use positive reinforcement: